TrademarkTrademark

 • random_uuid: Randomly generates a UUID

-The random values are generated during the plan phase and remain consistent across applies, unless explicitly set to regenerate through the keepers argument which is discussed later in the blog.
+The random values are generated during the plan phase and stay the same across applies, unless you tell them to regenerate with the keepers argument, which we'll get to later.

-Before doing anything, you always need to declare the provider to ensure you can pull the random resources into the Terraform run:
+Before anything else, you need to declare the provider so you can pull the random resources into the Terraform run:

-Once the Terraform provider is set, you can start testing out the various provider resources as seen below:
+Once the provider is set, you can start trying out the resources below:

 random_id